ss2502/EngagementSurvey_Analysis/README.md

 # EngagementSurvey_Analysis
 The project involves collecting survey data from employees, analyzing the responses, and deriving meaningful insights to improve employee satisfaction and overall organizational performance.
+The Employee Engagement Survey results for "How's Work Going" dataset, obtained from the Open Government portal, provides insights into the employee engagement levels within an organization.
+The dataset consists of survey responses collected from employees regarding various aspects of their work experience.
+By analyzing this dataset, organizations can gain a deeper understanding of their employees' sentiments and engagement levels.
+They can identify areas of strength and improvement, enabling them to implement targeted strategies and initiatives to enhance employee satisfaction and overall organizational performance.